Railstars/Aegaeon/README.md

 * 16KHz or 32KHz motor operating modes
 * Two high-current (300mA) function outputs
 * Debugging header for use with DEBUGwire devices like Atmel JTAGICE mk2
+* Trimming of internal RC oscillator is necessary for operation, requires Atmel AVRISP, a copy of stk500.exe, and MS DOS to calibrate.
+(Welcome to the 21st century!)

 Firmware